jeffbrin/JACMiniCourse/notes/Class3.md

 ### Step 5: Move the paddle drawing logic into render()
 ---
 Move the code responsible for drawing the paddle into render.
-If you're using out code, your render function will look like this.
+If you're using our code, your render function will look like this.

 ```js
 // Display the game logic